Pieloth/ASUS-G713PV-fix/README.md

 ## Known issues - To be digged further
 1. USB ports.
 Changing USB ports while in sleep mode or hibernation may lead to issues/freeze on next power up and sleep.
 To be analyzed further, but more or less known issue Fast Startup with USB...
 Best practice is to change USBs with laptop running, or reboot if done while sleeping.

+# XML file ASUS G713PV Event 1002 crash explorer

+This XML files is to be imported into Windows Task Scheduler

+It will create a scheduled task, that detects a Winlogon crash, leading to a black logon screen (No Windows spotlight image on logon screen)

+After logon, nVidia and AMD icons are lost

+The schedule task will restart the nVidia and AMD icons in the Taskbar

-2. Black logon screen sometimes appear, less than before.
+3. Black logon screen sometimes appear, less than before.
 Need further analysis, but difficult to reproduce.